-Both rear head fittings are now 2" flanges.
+Both rear head fittings are now the same size.
 The HWR assembly will screw into either flange from outside the tank, allowing you to choose from which fitting to feed the pump.
-If the HWRA screwed into the upper 2" flange and the pump is supplied from the lower 2" flange you will experience the following benefits:
+If the HWRA screwed into the upper flange and the pump is supplied from the lower flange you will experience the following benefits:

 - Pump suction boiling is minimized or eliminated.
-Refer to page 17 of the Design Manual. - Piping to the pump is simplified thus reducing cost. - Increased useable thermal storage, especially with low flow systems. - The pump will easily self-prime itself.
+Refer to page 17 of the Design Manual. - Piping to the pump is simplified thus reducing cost. - Increased useable thermal storage, especially with low flow or radiant systems. - The pump will easily self-prime itself.